Doodleverse/SDStools/fromMark/prediction/README.md

  * One will have the mean shorelines during the forecasted temporal period.
  * One will have the confidence interval polygons for the forecasted temporal period.

- These geojson will have the timestamps and year as columns that may be useful for constructing maps.
+ These geojsons will have the timestamps and year as columns that may be useful for constructing maps.

  # Future Work